-The Makespan Scheduling problem (abbr.
-MSP)~\citep{BLAZEWICZ198311} is one of the most popular combinatorial optimization problems and has been well-studied particularly in the area of theoretical computer science.
-The problem considers a set of jobs with deterministic processing times and two identical machines, and the aim is to allocate the jobs to the two machines such that the makespan to finish all these jobs is minimized.\footnote{There are lots of versions of the Makespan Scheduling problem, but we only consider the simplest version in this paper.
-Please refer to~\citep{graham1966bounds,sahni1976algorithms,hochbaum1987using,numata1988approximate} for its approximation algorithms, and ~\citep{sahni1976algorithms,numata1988approximate} for its exact algorithm.} In real life scenarios, the actual processing time of each job may be stochastic around the expected value with a variance, under the influence of external factors.
-Moreover, the actual processing times of these jobs may be correlated with covariances.
-Therefore, a chance-constrained version of MSP, named {\it Chance-constrained Makespan Scheduling Problem} (abbr.
+The makespan scheduling problem (abbr.
+MSP)~\citep{BLAZEWICZ198311} is one of the most popular combinatorial optimization problems and has been well-studied particularly in the area of theoretical computer science~\cite{lenstra1990approximation,shmoys1993approximation,witt2005worst}.
+The problem considers two identical machines and a set of jobs with deterministic processing time, and the goal is to allocate the jobs to the two machines such that the makespan (i.e., completion time) to finish all these jobs is minimized (specifically, the makespan is the larger one of the loads on the two machines, where the load on a machine is the sum of the processing time of the jobs allocated to it).\footnote{There are lots of versions of the makespan scheduling problem, but we only consider the simplest version in this paper.
+Please refer to~\citep{graham1966bounds,sahni1976algorithms,hochbaum1987using,numata1988approximate} for its approximation algorithms, and ~\citep{sahni1976algorithms,numata1988approximate} for its exact algorithms.} In real-life scenarios, the actual processing time of each job may be stochastic under the influence of external factors.
+Therefore, a chance-constrained version of MSP, named \emph{chance-constrained makespan scheduling problem} (abbr.
 CCMSP), is proposed in the paper.
-CCMSP considers two identical machines and several groups of jobs, where the jobs in the same group have the same expected processing time and variance, and their actual processing times are correlated by a covariance if they are allocated to the same machine (i.e., the actual processing times of two jobs in the same group are independent if they are allocated to different machines, and that of the jobs in different groups are independent).
 The goal of CCMSP is to minimize a deterministic makespan value and subject to the probability that the actual makespan exceeds the deterministic makespan is no more than an acceptable threshold.